-- c.
+- b.
+It appears that company C retired more debt than it issued, repurchased more stock than it issued, or some combination of the two. - c.
 I'd prefer to own company A. A appears to be a growing company as evidenced by the sizable net cash used in investing activities, and its negative net cash flow from operations may well be due to increasing accounts receivable and inventories that naturally accompany sales growth.
 Company B appears not to be growing, so its negative net cash flows from operations are probably due to losses or to increasing receivables and inventories relative to sales, a trend denoting poor management of current assets. - d.
 I don't think there is necessarily any cause for concern.
 It appears company C is a mature, slow-growth company that is returning its unneeded operating cash flows to investors in the form of debt repayment, share repurchase, dividends, or some combination of these.
 This is a perfectly viable strategy in the absence of attractive investment opportunities. - 14.
-See Excel solutions at mhhe.com/higgins11e.
+See suggested solutions to Excel problems at McGraw-Hill's Connect or at www.mhhe.com/Higgins12e.